julian-molina/Documentation/docs/pages/suite/suite-run-your-first-backtest.md

 [![Getting-Started-Guide-08-Turn-on-Layers](https://user-images.githubusercontent.com/13994516/67237090-d8965980-f44a-11e9-86ba-3eb1e6980ae2.gif)](https://user-images.githubusercontent.com/13994516/67237090-d8965980-f44a-11e9-86ba-3eb1e6980ae2.gif)

 You may now navigate the charts by clicking and dragging, or by zooming in and out with the wheel of your mouse.
-If you change the time period, you will not see the simulated data, as each time period may hold its own set of simulations.
+If you change the time frame, you will not see the simulated data, as each time frame may hold its own set of simulations.

 [![Getting-Started-Guide-09-Navigate](https://user-images.githubusercontent.com/13994516/67237276-3e82e100-f44b-11e9-977f-a02da0857b38.gif)](https://user-images.githubusercontent.com/13994516/67237276-3e82e100-f44b-11e9-977f-a02da0857b38.gif)